arief-hidayat/hida-ui-scaffold/README.md

 or generate from src/templates/different-scaffold, if you have such templates
 > grails generate-hida-ui different-scaffold:test.Employee

-Check the generated views and controller. you might want to change some contents. i.e. the JS portion in index.gsp and singlepage.gsp
+Check the generated views and controller. you might want to change some contents.

 # Additional Configuration